dralmostright/docker-repo/03.docker-images/README.md

 ### Build own docker images

 #### Dockerfile
 Docker images can be build automatically by reading the instructions from a Dockerfile.
-A dockerfile is a text (yaml syntax) that contains all the commands a user could call on the command line to assemble an image.
+A dockerfile is a text that contains all the commands a user could call on the command line to assemble an image.
 A docker image consists of read-only layers each of which represents a Dockerfile instruction.

 FROM : The FROM instruction initializes a new build stage and sets the base Image form subsquent instructions and a dockerfile to be valid it must start with FROM instruction with base image being any valid image.